 If you do not want to use the debit card, you can pay for your expenses out of pocket and submit your claims for reimbursement.
-Complete, sign, and return the Request for Reimbursement Form to WageWorks on wageworks.com.
+Complete, sign, and return the Request for Reimbursement Form to HealthEquity/WageWorks on healthequity.com.